mohakbhardwaj/mohakbhardwaj.github.io/_pages/home.md

 redirect_from:
 ---
 <p align="justify">
 I am Mohak Bhardwaj, currently a Robotics Engineer at <a href="http://www.nearearth.aero/">Near Earth Autonomy,Inc</a> working on  motion planning for real-world UAVs.
-Previously, I worked as an Extern at <a href="https://www.ri.cmu.edu/robotics-area/air-lab/">The Air Lab</a> at <a href="https://www.ri.cmu.edu/">The Robotics Institute</a>, Carnegie Mellon University, where I worked with <a href="https://www.ri.cmu.edu/ri-faculty/sebastian-scherer/">Dr. Sebastian Scherer</a> on the application of reinforcement and imitation learning to robot motion planning.
-I graduated my M.S in Robotic Systems Development from RI in 2016 where I was working on motion plannig for ground vehicles.
+Previously, I worked as an Extern at <a href="https://www.ri.cmu.edu/robotics-area/air-lab/">The Air Lab</a> at <a href="https://www.ri.cmu.edu/">The Robotics Institute</a>, Carnegie Mellon University, where I worked with <a href="https://www.ri.cmu.edu/ri-faculty/sebastian-scherer/">Dr. Sebastian Scherer</a> on the applying reinforcement and imitation learning to robot motion planning.
+I graduated my M.S in Robotic Systems Development from RI in 2016 where I was working on planning for ground vehicles.
 I completed my B. Tech in Mechanical Engineering from Indian Institute of Technology, Varanasi.
 </p>
 <br>

 Research Interests
 ======
 <p align="justify">
-My research interests lie in the application of statistical machine learning techniques to motion planning for autonomous mobile robots.
-I am interested in creating general purpose planning algorithms that can adapt to the environment and the robot capabilities.
-My previous work has been on applying reinforcement learning(RL) and imitation learning to create such adaptive planning modules.
-I am also interested in exploring questions on safe training of RL agents and novel combinations model-free and model-based reinforcement learning methods.
+My research interests lie in the application of statistical machine learning techniques to enable long-term decision making in autonomous robots.
+My current research deals with creating motion planning algorithms that can adapt to the environment and the robot capabilities using novel combinations of model-free reinforcement learning(RL) and imitation learning with model-based planning.
+I am interested in further exploring such methods.
+I am also interested in questions on safe training of RL agents by leveraging policy and/or model uncertainty for better exploration and robustness.
+Another area of research that I wish to probe is to prevent reward hacking in RL by using extra rewards or policies as heuristics that guide the learning/planning without altering final learnt behavior.
 </p>
 <br>